xNPx3/Pingtool/README.md

 Basic tool for pinging hostnames and IP addresses with ports.

-*The software is provided "as is" and I (xNPx3) am not responsible for any of your actions made using this tool.*
+*The software is provided "as is" and I am not responsible for any of actions made using this tool.*

 ### Installing